-By far the easiest way to set up and use a VPN on your Android device is by installing a trusted service from the Google Play store.
-Many, if not most, providers offer custom Android apps.
+By far the easiest way to set up a VPN on your Android device is by installing a trusted service from the Google Play store.
+Many, if not most, providers offer custom Android VPN apps.

-Follow the steps below to install a VPN app on an Android device:
+Follow the steps listed below to set up a VPN on your Android phone:

-- On the app’s download page it is always a good idea to read users’ comments in order to check that the app is legitimate.
+- On the app’s download page it is always a good idea to read users’ reviews in order to check that the app is legitimate.
 If you are satisfied, then select “Install.”